iamSuyas/python-web-crawler/README.md

 ### Credits
-This project could not have possible without the help of (freeCodeCamp's)[https://www.freecodecamp.org/] article on web crawling.
-(Article Link)[https://www.freecodecamp.org/news/build-a-web-application-security-scanner-with-python/]!
+This project could not have possible without the help of [freeCodeCamp's](https://www.freecodecamp.org/) article on web crawling.
+Get the [Article Link here](https://www.freecodecamp.org/news/build-a-web-application-security-scanner-with-python/)!
 ## Features

 - Multi-threaded crawling of internal links